elmomoilanen/Hashmap/README.md

     // insert temperature data (pointer to it) to hashmap, using dates as keys hashmap_insert(hashmap, "1.8.2021", &temp_18);
     hashmap_insert(hashmap, "2.8.2021", &temp_28);

+    // show some internal hashmap statistics, members of the hashmap struct aren't directly accessible
+    // e.g. the load factor would be 2/16 at this point hashmap_stats(hashmap);
+    hashmap_traverse(hashmap);

     // ...